the-teachingRSE-project/competencies/competencies.md

 find it and then easily evaluate if the software actually suits their needs.
 Apart from functionality, the integration with other software, expected sustainability, and extensibility also have to be part of this evaluation.
+Additional software citation and metadata skills are necessary to provide evidence of software re-use in the scientific record.

 <!-- Software publication -->
 \skillsection{SP}

-The second part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public.
+Another part of \ac{FAIR} software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public.
 RSEs need to have a basic understanding of common software licence types, such as "proprietary", "copyleft", and "permissive", the compatibility of different common licences and the ramifications for re-using and composing programs.
-Finally, RSEs will need to properly execute the technicalities of software publishing, such as applying licences, honouring copyright statements and crediting contributors.
+Beyond that, RSEs will need to properly execute the technicalities of software publishing, such as applying licences, honouring copyright statements and crediting contributors.
+RSEs also need to understand and apply principles and good practices of software publication.
+This includes the collection, curation and provision of relevant software publication metadata both for software citation, and for generic and domain-specific software description [@druskat_hermes_2022].

 <!-- Using domain repositories/directories -->
 \skillsection{DOMREP}